UCI-CARL/CARLsim4/README.md

 CARLsim: Type ‘make && sudo make install’.
 This will compile and install the CARLsim library.

-PTI: Currently the parameter tuning library that uses Evolving Objects (EO) is deprecated.
-The new version of the parameter tuning library will use Evolutionary Computations in Java (ECJ) but is not yet ready for release.
+Parameter Tuning Interface (PTI): Currently the parameter tuning library that uses Evolving Objects (EO) is deprecated.
+The new version of the parameter tuning library will uses Evolutionary Computations in Java (ECJ) and can be installed as follows.
+Assuming ECJ version 22 or greater is
+installed:

+1) Set the ECJ_DIR and ECJ_PTI_DIR variables in user.mk.

+2) Change the current directory to ’tools/carlsim_addons/ecj_pti’.

+3) Type ‘make && sudo make install’

+4) Refer to the tuneFiringRatesECJ example found in examples/tuneFiringRatesECJ for how to use CARLsim and ECJ to tune SNNs.

 TO UNINSTALL:
 CARLsim: Remove the folder where you installed the CARLsim library.
 This